klaude416/spine-runtimes/spine-ts/README.md

 3. To use the Canvas backend, include the `spine-canvas.js` file in your project.
 4. To use the Widget, include `spine-widget.js` file in your project.
 5. To use the THREE.JS backend, include the `spine-threejs.js` file in your project.
 THREE.JS must be loaded first.
+6. To use the THREE.JS backend, include the `spine-babylonjs.js` file in your project.
+BabylonJS must be loaded first.

 All `*.js` files are self-contained and include both the core and respective backend classes.